Burroughs Corporation

 The Burroughs Corporation was a major American manufacturer of business equipment.
-The company was founded in 1886 as the American Arithmometer Company.
-In 1986, it merged with Sperry UNIVAC to form Unisys.
+The company was founded in 1886 as the American Arithmometer Company by William Seward Burroughs.
 The company's history paralleled many of the major developments in computing.
 At its start, it produced mechanical adding machines, and later moved into programmable ledgers and then computers.
 It was one of the largest producers of mainframe computers in the world, also producing related equipment including typewriters and printers.

+In the 1960s, the company introduced a range of mainframe computers that were well regarded for their performance running high-level languages.
+These formed the core of the company's business into the 1970s.
+At that time the emergence of superminicomputers and the dominance of the IBM System/360 and 370 at the high end led to shrinking markets, and in 1986 the company purchased former competitor Sperry UNIVAC and merged their operations to form Unisys.

 Early history

 In 1886, the American Arithmometer Company was established in St. Louis, Missouri, to produce and sell an adding machine invented by William Seward Burroughs (grandfather of Beat Generation author William S. Burroughs).
-In 1904, six years after Burroughs' death, the company moved to Detroit and changed its name to the Burroughs Adding Machine Company.
+In 1904, six years after Burroughs's death, the company moved to Detroit and changed its name to the Burroughs Adding Machine Company.
 It was soon the biggest adding machine company in America.